I-dream-in-cod3/MULTI-USER-DUNGEONS/README.md

 - use cp to copy sync-3k-Repo-w-sudo.sh into home directory
   - try using variable: cp /home/$USER/MULTI-USER-DUNGEONS/sync-3k-Repo-w-sudo.sh /home/$USER/
 - sudo chmod +x sync-3k-Repo-w-sudo.sh
-- clone on root too to run alias/script
+- clone repo on a nominal "root" directory home/root -($USER = root when running script instead of copying and pasting)
 - Make file called localpass in home directory
 - in home directory use git3k command ->> so you can  update local repo or undo local edits at any time
 ## Editing The Main Files